OakLabsInc/application-components/google-fluentd/README.md

 * Fluentd configuration mounted at `/fluentd.conf`
 * GCP service account credentails mounted at `/application_default_credentials.json`

-Those files can be mounted at runtime or `COPY`'d into a custom build of this Docker image.

 [`sample-google-fluentd.conf`](./sample-google-fluentd.conf) shows the recommended Fluentd configuration.

 See the